Confidence Intervals for Descriptive Statistics

 Bootstrap resampling offers a powerful and versatile method for estimating standard errors and constructing CIs across a wide range of contexts, particularly when traditional parametric assumptions are not met.
 One of the most significant benefits of bootstrap methods is their ability to apply to virtually any statistic, whether it’s a mean, median, variance, or more complex measures like a regression coefficient (which we’ll study in later Modules).

-For example, here’s a modification of the code that was created for the proportion of students with a past-year MDE to consider the severity of depression (among students with a past-year MDE).
+For example, here’s a modification of our prior code to consider the severity of depression (among students with a past-year MDE).
 It creates a 95% CI for the mean using the percentile method.
 Note that there are 1,821 students in the data frame who reported a past-year MDE and who have observed data for the depression severity scale.

 resamples_5000means <-